willkg/socorro-zero/docs/arch_collector.rst

 It can contain a ``Throttleable=1`` parameter which indicates that the crash should not be throttled.

+The nginx ``socorro-collector.conf`` config file in the socorro-infra repository restricts the maximum body size to 20mb.

 Incoming HTTP POST requests are handled in this way: